TreacherousDev/TreacherousDev/README.md

 I'm currently working on [Stormchaser](https://github.com/TreacherousDev/Stormchaser), a typhoon animation engine built in pygame.

-You can contact me at treacherousdev@gmail.com for inquiries.
+You can contact me at treacherousdev (at) gmail dotcom for inquiries.